ShrikeGames/gmtk2025/README.md

 - Fights with multiple enemies
 - Possibly day/night cycle
 - Make combat have random dice rolls, items can affect how many dice you get
+- Add additional modifiers to the game for each boss you defeat
+	EG: Enemies are invisible, you cannot see them so have to memorize their locations when you learn of them
+- Have items that can perma change the terrain or other effects
+- Dynamic enemy art by mashing together body part images based on their stats